Bessie: The Iconic Paver from Cars

 Is Bessie a living character?

-No, it is depicted as a construction machine without eyes. -
+No, she is depicted as a piece of construction equipment without eyes. -

-Why does Doc Hudson force Bessie on Lightning McQueen?
+Why does Doc Hudson impose Bessie on Lightning McQueen?

-To teach him patience and the value of a job well done. -
+To teach him patience and the importance of a job well done. -

 Does Bessie speak?